Royale Union Saint-Gilloise: Revival and return to the First Division

 With Elsner taking up a coaching job in France with Amiens SC, Thomas Christiansen was brought in as his replacement, with Union again falling marginally short in both the Opening and Closing Tournaments.
 However, there was to be no place in Play-Offs 2 this time, as these were abandoned due to the COVID-19 pandemic that saw the 2019–20 season end prematurely in March.

 The summer of 2020 saw Felice Mazzu appointed as first-team coach, assisted by Karel Geraerts, with a number of interesting young talents signed from lower-division football both in Belgium and abroad, such as Dante Vanzeir, Deniz Undav, Christian Burgess, Teddy Teuma, and from Virton following that club's denial of a First Division B licence, goalkeeper Anthony Moris and Loïc Lapoussin.

+Union's recruitment operation has used Jamestown Analytics, whose football modelling developed from data associated with the sports-betting consultancy Starlizard.
+Chairman Alex Muzio told The Independent in 2025 that Union used Jamestown's private predictive data in recruitment and that the company generally worked with only one club in each territory.
+He said the system could assess previous performance while also projecting how players were likely to perform in future.
+The Independent cited Victor Boniface, Noah Sadiki and Burgess among players recruited during Union's use of the system.

 On 13 March 2021, after defeating R.W.D.
 Molenbeek 2–1 at home, Union were promoted back to the Belgian First Division A. This marked its first appearance in the top flight since 1972.
 Due to restrictions at the time due to the COVID-19 pandemic, Union fans were not able to celebrate their promotion at the stadium.